eagle-io/docs/source/topics/alarms_and_notifications/index.rst

 	.. image:: map_marker_acknowledged.jpg
 		:scale: 40 %

+.. only:: not latex

+    |

 Alarm Operations
 -----------------
 Alarm operations are accessible from the Node and View context menus, List View toolbar and Alarms Panel (accessible from List View).
 The following alarm operations are available:

+.. only:: not latex

+    |

 Acknowledge
 ~~~~~~~~~~~
 |icon-alarm-check| Acknowledge an alarm so other users do not attempt to investigate the same alarm condition.
 Requires *acknowledge alarms* permission.

+.. only:: not latex

+    |

 Acknowledge with comment
 ~~~~~~~~~~~~~~~~~~~~~~~~
 |icon-alarm-comment| Acknowledge an alarm and include a comment to indicate the cause or the action that is being taken to resolve the issue.